 Rick Shenkman, Emmy Award-winning investigative reporter, New York Times bestselling author, and associate professor of history at George Mason University, is the founder and editor of History News Network, a website that features articles by historians on current events.
 This essay is adapted from chapter two of his new book, Just How Stupid Are We?
 Facing the Truth about the American Voter (Basic Books, 2008).
 His observations about the 2008 election can be followed on his blog, “How Stupid?”
 His recent appearance on Jon Stewart’s “The Daily Show” can be viewed by clicking here.

-Mandy Smithberger is the director of the Straus Military Reform Project at the Project On Government Oversight (POGO).
+Mandy Smithberger, a TomDispatch regular, is the director of the Center for Defense Information at the Project On Government Oversight (POGO).

 Alan Snitow and Deborah Kaufman are award-winning filmmakers whose PBS documentary “Thirst” was the first film to bring attention to the global movement against water privatization.
 Their book by the same name exposed how the corporate drive to control water has become a catalyst for community resistance to globalization.
 Their PBS films include “Secrets of Silicon Valley” and “Blacks and Jews.”
 Snitow is on the board of Food and Water Watch.
 Kaufman is on the board of the Progressive Jewish Alliance.
 They are currently working on a film about Jewish power and identity in America.
 This essay was adapted from a longer version in the new book Water Consciousness: How We All Have to Change to Protect Our Most Critical Resource, edited by Tara Lohan (AlterNet Books, 2008).